Homemove - how it works and how to bid

 Homemove is the choice based lettings system for council and housing association properties in Brighton & Hove.
 Rather than homes being allocated by the council, choice based lettings allow tenants and prospective tenants to bid for the available properties they are interested in.

-All available properties are advertised on the homemove website at www.homemove.org.uk.
-People looking for council and housing association homes in the city can then bid for homes through the website, by phone, by text message, or by filling in special coupons.
+All available properties are advertised on the Homemove website.
+People registered with Homemove can then bid for homes through the website, by phone, or by text message.

 To bid, you must become a member of the homemove scheme by applying to the council for housing or a transfer if you are a current tenant of the council or one of the partner housing associations in the city.

-For further information on how the scheme works in Brighton & Hove, please see our choice based lettings frequently asked question page, go to the homemove website, or call the homemove team on 01273 294400.
+For further information on how the scheme works in Brighton & Hove, please see our choice based lettings frequently asked question page or go to the homemove website.

 For a guide on how to use the scheme, go to the homemove website user guide section.